codecrafters-io/build-your-own-redis/stage_descriptions/hashes-05-sj6.md

 ### The `HEXISTS` Command

-`HEXISTS` checks whether a field is present in a hash.
+The `HEXISTS` command checks whether a field is present in a hash.
 The reply is a [RESP integer](https://redis.io/docs/latest/develop/reference/protocol-spec/#integers):

 - `1` if the field exists in the hash.
 - `0` if the field is missing, or the key itself does not exist.